BBC leaders resign amid scandal over misleading edit of Trump speech | News Channel 3-12

 After the report emerged, Trump’s son, Donald Trump Jr., shared it on X, writing: “The FAKE NEWS ‘reporters’ in the UK are just as dishonest and full of s— as the ones here in America!!!!”

-The allegations have led Donald Trump’s press secretary to blast the BBC as “100% fake news” and a “propaganda machine.”
+The allegations led Trump’s press secretary to blast the BBC as “100% fake news” and a “propaganda machine.”

 British taxpayers are being “forced to foot the bill for a leftist propaganda machine,” senior White House official Karoline Leavitt said in a recent interview with the Telegraph.